 Our faculty offers expertise in a variety of areas specifically tailored for study in the disciplines of fiber, polymers, textile science, merchandising and international trade, historic/cultural dress, and interiors.
 Areas of expertise include functional textiles and product design, retailing in the global economy, sustainable interior environments, and historic clothing and textiles preservation with an historic collection of over 3000 pieces.

-We maintain labs equipped with state-of-the-art instrumentation for research, testing, and teaching.
+We maintain state-of-the-art labs equipped with instrumentation for research, testing, and teaching.
 A cooperative agreement with the USDA Richard Russell Center provides access to a 350 MHZ nuclear magnetic resonance instrument with imaging analysis ability, and to instruments such as a Raman-IR microspectrophotometer.

 We are home to a Historic Clothing and Textiles Collection of over 3000 garments, accessories and textiles which date from 1800 to the early 21st century.
 Exhibitions (coordinated by faculty, graduate and undergraduate students) are installed at least once a semester in the Barrow Hall gallery and other museum and galleries in the area.